maciejKusy/Project_Risk_Management_Django_REST_API/README.md

 <h1> Project Risk Management API </h1>

 <h3>Short description:</h3>
 <p>A Django-powered API which can be used for the purpose of resording and tracking Project risks.
-Inspired by a real-world application, this is obviously not a valid production-worthy app but rather an exercise</br> in developing a REST API using the Django framework and it\'s included REST API library</p>
+Inspired by a real-world application, this is obviously not a valid production-worthy app but rather an exercise in developing a REST API using the Django framework and it\'s included REST API library</p>
 <h3>Built with</h3>
 <ul>
   <li>